Connect With Us: 205-259-7149

 Different Ways To Pay For Memory Care

-For starters, it’s important to keep any existing health care or insurance plans active that may help meet your loved one’s care needs.
-Different insurance policies – including Medicare, private insurance, a group employee plan, retiree health coverage, disability insurance, veterans benefits or long-term care insurance – could contribute toward paying for care.
+To begin, make sure to keep any existing health care or insurance plans active that may help meet your loved one’s care needs.
+Different insurance policies — including Medicare, veterans’ benefits, disability insurance, a group employee plan, retiree health coverage, long-term care insurance or private insurance — could contribute toward paying for care.

-1. Medicare: Outside of 100 days of skilled services or rehabilitative care for a qualified stay, Medicare does not cover long-term care.
-Medicare Part A does cover hospital stays, short stays in a nursing home for certain kinds of illnesses and hospice care in the last six months of life – all after a standard yearly deductible.
-Medicare Part B pays for partial fees for doctor’s services, outpatient care and other medical services not covered by Part A, as well as some preventive services, while Medicare Part D covers some medication costs.
+1. Medicare: After a qualified hospital stay, Medicare may help cover up to 100 days of skilled nursing or rehabilitative care.
+After that, long-term care is not covered.
+Medicare Part A does cover hospital stays, short stays in a nursing home for certain kinds of illnesses and hospice care in the last six months of life after a standard yearly deductible.
+Medicare Part B pays for partial fees for doctors’ services, outpatient care and other medical services not covered by Part A, as well as some preventive services, while Medicare Part D covers some medication costs.

-2. MedSup or Medigap: You may find supplemental coverage to be helpful if you are using Medicare for assistance with dementia-related health bills.
-Although plans and benefits widely vary, it’s worth looking into whether supplemental insurance could help pay for Alzheimer’s and dementia care and related expenses.
+2. MedSup or Medigap: You might find that supplemental insurance coverage can provide additional support to help with dementia-related healthcare costs.
+While these plans vary in coverage and price, it’s worth considering whether supplemental insurance could help cover the costs of Alzheimer’s and dementia care, as well as related expenses.

-3. Medicaid: Memory care patients may qualify for medical care through Medicaid if they can demonstrate very low income and limited assets.
+3. Medicaid: Memory care patients with extremely low income and limited assets may qualify for medical care through Medicaid.
 Policies include coverage for long-term care.

-4. Veterans Benefits: Using the Veterans Aid and Attendance program, veterans and their spouses may qualify for monthly benefits to help with the costs of memory care.
-It’s important to apply early through the Veterans Administration because the process can take several months to complete.
+4. Veterans Benefits: The Veterans Aid and Attendance program allows veterans and their spouses to qualify for monthly benefits to help with the costs of memory care.
+It’s essential to apply early through the Veterans Administration, as the process can take several months to complete.

-5. Disability Insurance: A disability policy could provide income for a worker who can’t work due to illness or injury, but the plan would need to already be in place before symptoms of memory loss begin.
+5. Disability Insurance: A disability policy can provide income for a worker who can no longer work due to illness or injury; however, the plan needs to be in place before symptoms of memory loss begin.

-7. Long-Term Care Insurance: In order to utilize long-term care insurance for memory care, a policy needs to be in place prior to diagnosis of dementia or Alzheimer’s.
-For those who are planning ahead for the possibility of needing memory care, be sure to compare how much a policy pays per day and how many days or years it will pay out.
+7. Long-Term Care Insurance: To utilize long-term care insurance for memory care, a policy needs to be in place before the diagnosis of dementia or Alzheimer’s.
+For those planning ahead for the possibility of needing memory care, be sure to compare the daily payment amount and the duration of coverage, such as the number of days or years it will pay out.

 Let’s talk.